How Much Does It Cost to Paint the Interior of a House in 2025?

 Where are you located?

-Typically, it costs around $2 to $6 per square foot, including paint and materials, with most jobs averaging $3.50 per square foot.
-As we can see below, there might be some price differences when painting a house, condo, or apartment.
+Interior painting costs between $2 and $6 per square foot, including paint and materials, with most jobs averaging $3.50 per square foot.

 ---|---|